Travel insurance when pregnant

 - activities – high risk sports such as horse riding, water-skiing and surfing are not recommended during pregnancy.
 It’s also wise to avoid these other popular holiday activities:

 - scuba diving as you may be at risk of decompression sickness, which could lead to miscarriage

-- saunas and jacuzzis as they could put you at risk of dehydration and fainting
+- saunas and whirlpools as they could put you at risk of dehydration and fainting

 The Babycentre UK gives a more comprehensive list of what activities to avoid during pregnancy.